EdwinZhanCN/Lumen/lumen-clip/README.md

 ## License

-This project is licensed under the GPL-3.0 license.
+This project is licensed under the MIT license.
 See the LICENSE file for details.